bc-anaisabel/meta_analysis_climate_restor/README.md

 </p>
  Figure 9.
 Scatterplot of recovery of soil nitrogen (left panel) and nutrients (right panel) over CMI trends

-The variation found can be explained with the influence of several factors, dynamics of nitrogen and soil nutrients, influence of climate variables other than CMI, and most importantly at this stage the reduced number of observations.
+The variation found can be explained with the influence of several factors mainly being the dynamics of nitrogen and soil nutrients, the role of climate variables other than CMI, and most importantly at this stage the reduced number of observations.
 Firstly, there is less understanding in what the soil characteristics measured in the studies represent for the recovery of each site, I need to study in more detail the original classification in the meta-analysis as for example more nitrogen deposition is not necessarily a sign of recovery.
 Although nutrient cycling generally recovers rapidly following disturbance in forest ecosystems [14] the dynamics are more complex to study than for biodiversity.
-Other climate variables may be participating, in the eastern United States wetter conditions have been observed [15] which could alter the dynamics of nutrient cycling, moving away from reference goals in a different direction than biodiversity.
+Other climate variables may be participating, in the eastern United States wetter conditions have been observed [15] which could alter the dynamics of nutrient cycling, moving away from reference goals in a different direction than biodiversity with increasing drought.
 Lastly, the lesser number of observations is likely influencing these results and there might be a different response once more studies are included, particularly for soil nitrogen there appears to be one site driving a change in trajectory (Figures 7 and 8).
 It would be interesting once more data on the western side is included to see if these patterns change.

 ## 5. Conclusions

 It appears that baseline normal conditions and severe drought events contribute to the failure of restoration when considering biodiversity assessments, however for soil nutrients the contribution of climate seems less clear or not as important.
-In both cases further analysis and data compilation is needed to formulate robust conclusions.
-Lastly, because of the complexity of the recovery data in this meta-analysis from this initial approach I conclude that once I gather more recent studies that possibly allow me to analyze climate conditions more broadly, a detailed evaluation of recovery metric classification would be needed to be able to characterize recovery patterns and see if there are factors like latitude, ecosystem type and recovery metric affecting the strenght and direction of the associations..
+In both cases further analysis and data compilation is needed to formulate robust conclusion.
+Lastly, because of the complexity of the recovery data in this meta-analysis from this initial approach I conclude that once I gather more recent studies that possibly allow me to analyze climate conditions more broadly, a detailed evaluation of recovery metric classification would be needed to be able to characterize recovery patterns, and also see if there are factors like latitude and ecosystem type affecting the strenght and direction of the associations.

 ### Following directions